With Shared Microexponents, A Little Shifting Goes a Long Way: Empirical Results

 \item \textit{Text Encoding and Language Understanding}.
 For this application, we evaluate the popular BERT~\cite{devlin2018bert} models: BERT-base and BERT-large.
 The models are trained on the Wikipedia data and evaluated on SQuAD-v1.1~\cite{rajpurkar2016squad}.

 \item \textit{Generative Language Modeling}.
-The goal of generative language modeling is to produce the next word given the prior sequence.
 Auto-regressive generative learning is probably the most significant and fastest-growing application in the NLP domain.
 In our benchmark suite, we evaluate MX performance on a variety of dense Generative Pre-Trained Transformers (GPT) models of size $6M$ up to $175B$.
 All models are trained with a sequence length of $1024$ to efficiency with the number of tokens processed estimated by GPT scaling power laws~\cite{kaplan2020scaling}.
 In addition to dense GPT models, we also evaluate an example Mixture-of-Experts (MoE) generative model from~\cite{rajbhandari2022deepspeed}.
-The MoE model in our study has $1.9B$ parameters with $12$ layers, a hidden dimension of $768$, $12$ attention heads, and $64$ experts.
-The model is trained with $2048$ sequence length for $40B$ tokens. \end{itemize}
+The MoE model in our study has $1.9B$ parameters trained for $40B$ tokens. \end{itemize}

 \textbf{Computer Vision}.
 Image classification and image generation are two important applications in computer vision: